griffithlab/rnabio.org/_posts/0003-03-04-Differential_Expression-AI.md

 We will use a google form to capture basic information about AI tool choice (and model version), AI prompts used, etc. Refer to the course slack channel for a link to this form.

 ### Outline of the exercise
 For this exercise I want you to imagine that you did not have the previous section as a guide on how to perform a differential expression analysis in R. Imagine that you obtained the gene counts matrix "gene_read_counts_table_all_final.tsv" from your sequencing core, a collaborator, or a public source.
-See if you can complete a DE analysis like the one you just completed step-by-step but using an AI assistant.
+See if you can complete a DE analysis like the one you just completed, step-by-step, but using an AI assistant.
 Here is an overview of the basic steps (more details on each below):

 1. Locate the input data and define a location for results
 2. Choose an AI tool and make note of the model used (record your choice in the Google form)